argoproject/Argo/readme.txt

 == ABOUT PROJECT LARGO ==

-Project Largo is a responsively designed WordPress parent theme designed and optimized to support long form journalism.
+Project Largo is a responsive WordPress starter/parent theme designed with the needs of news publisers in mind.

 The project extends work done by NPR's Project Argo (http://argoproject.org/).